Table of Contents

 If the payoff quote surprises you, ask for the payoff date, per diem amount, payment method, and any included fees before sending money.

-When you need a payoff quote
+When do you need a payoff quote?

 You do not need a payoff quote only when you are making the final payment yourself.
 It is also useful when another party needs to know exactly how much debt is attached to the vehicle.